Xi Jinping: Africa

+During Xi's administration, China has maintained cordial relationships with each Africa government except Eswatini, which recognizes Taiwan but not the PRC.
 Under Xi, China has cut back lending to Africa after fears that African countries couldn't repay their debts to China.
 Xi has also promised that China would write off debts of some African countries.
-In November 2021, Xi promised African nations 1 billion doses of China's COVID-19 vaccines, which was in addition to the 200 million already supplied before.
-This has been said to be part of China's vaccine diplomacy.
+In 2025, China announced that it would remove nearly all import tariffs on African countries.